Are you giving yourself a chance of a bullseye?

-In the time you might take to drink a cup of coffee (if you down it as fast as I do), you will have accomplished this review.
+In the time it takes you to drink a cup of coffee (if you down it as fast as I do), you'll have accomplished this review.

 On Friday, or during the weekend, review the week and set goals and actions for the next week.

-Do this with a colleague who can be a “goals partner” so to speak.
-Your goals partner can be a peer, a mentor, a coach, or a friend, but it’s someone you work with explicitly each week to make sure you’re on top of your goals, staying committed and pushing yourself.
+Do this with a colleague who can be an “accountability partner” so to speak.
+Your accountability partner can be a peer, a mentor, a coach, or a friend, but it’s someone you work with explicitly each week to make sure you're on top of your goals, staying committed and pushing yourself.

 Once per quarter, review your progress toward your annual goal.
-During this meeting step back and ask yourself, “What do I absolutely positively need to get done over the next three months to achieve my annual goals?”
+During this meeting, step back and ask yourself, "What do I absolutely need to get done over the next three months to achieve my annual goals?”

-Set no more than three priorities for the next quarter that you’ll direct all your passion, energy, and intensity toward so you can stay on track.
+Set no more than five priorities for the next quarter that you'll direct all your passion, energy, and intensity toward so you can stay on track.

 Once per year, set your targets for the next year.
 Make sure you ask yourself, "What do I need to do to get to my big picture goal?"